-5. The State Fails in Its Attempt to Brush Off Plaintiffs' Viable Claims of Vagueness and Overbreadth in Count IV.
+The State Fails in Its Attempt to Brush Off Plaintiffs' Viable Claims of Vagueness and Overbreadth in Count IV.

-The State also attempts to brush off the related vagueness and overbreadth claims in Count IV as readily dismissible on the basis that Plaintiffs "have not alleged a First Amendment challenge" and the claims are just "redundant" and "duplicative" of their failed Second Amendment claim.
-(Motion at 20-21).
+The State also attempts to brush off the related vagueness and overbreadth claims in 5 Count IV, asserting that "the overbreadth doctrine does not apply outside of the First 6 Amendment context and thus, is inapplicable in this case[,]" and that because the Plaintiffs have 7 not alleged a First Amendment challenge to the law, "overbreadth doctrine does not apply, and 8 plaintiffs cannot state a claim that the LCM ban is unconstitutionally overbroad."
+(MTD at 21:6-9 13)..
 But again, this is not how it works.
-These challenges are neither dependent upon Plaintiffs' alleging a First Amendment free speech claim nor prevailing on their Second Amendment claim.
-Such claims are properly grounded in the independent, fundamental due process protections designed to ensure fair warning, consistent and non-arbitrary application, and to prevent the enforcement of laws that improperly sweep up "a substantial amount of constitutionally protected conduct" under the guise of a legislative goal that "does not match the text of the statutes."
+These challenges are neither dependent upon 10 11 Plaintiffs' alleging a First Amendment free speech claim nor prevailing on their Second 12 Amendment claim.
+Such claims are properly grounded in the independent, fundamental due 13 process protections designed to ensure fair warning, consistent and non-arbitrary application, and 14 to prevent the enforcement of laws that improperly sweep up "a substantial amount of 15 constitutionally protected conduct" under the guise of a legislative goal that "does not match 16 the text of the statutes."
 Powell's Books, Inc. v.
 Kroger, 622 F.3d 1202, 1207 (9th Cir.
-2010) (quoting Virginia v.
+2010) 17 (quoting Virginia v.
 Am.
 Booksellers Ass'n, 484 U.S. 383, 397 (1998)); see e.g., Phelps v.
-U.S., 831 F.2d at 898 (vagueness and overbreadth challenge to a statute governing the release of persons adjudged not guilty of a crime by reason of insanity); U.S. v.
-Rodriguez-Deharo, 192 F.Supp.2d 1031, 1038-39 (E.D.
+U.S., 18 831 F.2d at 898 (vagueness and overbreadth challenge to a statute governing the release of 19 persons adjudged not guilty of a crime by reason of insanity); U.S. v.
+Rodriguez-Deharo, 192 20 F.Supp.2d 1031, 1038-39 (E.D.
 Cal.
-2002) (vagueness and overbreadth challenge to a domestic violence statute).
+2002) (vagueness and overbreadth challenge to a domestic 21 violence statute).